rleathers/php-directory-list-and-editor/README.md

 how it work
 ==============================

-username : root
+username : root.
-password : masoudsam
+password : masoudsam.

 click on lines or names :
 1 - enter directory for directory .